joelmoniz/DepthNets/FaceWarper/README.md

 ## warp_dataset.py
 The Python program "warp_dataset.py" launches FaceWarperServer and sequentially sends each face in the dataset to be warped.

+## Implementation details

-## FaceWarperClient
+### FaceWarperClient
 FaceWarperClient is a Python package that can manage a FaceWarperServer and send warp commands to the server.
+It is used by "warp_dataset.py" to communicate with the FaceWarperServer.
+The package can be useful if you want to write a custom script to send commands to a FaceWarperServer instead of using the supplied "warp_dataset.py".

-## Warp command format
+### Warp command format
 This section presents the command format used to send warp commands to FaceWarperServer.
 These are implementation details that are not necessary to understand if you just want to use the supplied FaceWarperClient package or the supplied execution script 'warp_dataset.py'.
 It is useful is you want to implement a new client.

 The FaceWarperServer listens on the standard input for warping commands.
 Each warping command is a space delimited line containing the following information, in order: